zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-amazon.md

-5. Statement by Brahmen, a student of Dudagor

-30. [His Holiness Dagar, like this:] Worldworld I ask you, Tell me this, Daisen!
-    I look forward to your words,

-After hearing what you say, you should learn for your own Nibbana.

-“Worldworld I ask you, please tell me this”: “I ask, “I ask, there are three kinds of questions: an inquiry of the unseen description, the intercourse of the seen, the intermittent inquiry...
-Asked... (medium) Nibbana's inquiry.
-“I ask thee, I ask thee; I beg thee; I ask thee; thou shalt make me clear; tell me unto me.”
-“Worldworld,” this is synonymous with respect...
-Anrat (Kana), the testimony of “Worldworld”.
-“Please tell me this,” please say, please explain, please tell you, please tell, please build, please uncover, please explain, please explain, please explain, please explain.”
-For Worldhotel I ask you, please tell me this.

-“[His Holiness like this]”: “Like this, the continuation of the sentence...
-(medium) “His Holiness”, which is a word of love, respect, respect, obedience.
-“His Holiness.”
-“Dudagor”, the name, name, name, name, Anli, common name, name, name, title, word, phrase, name.
-For [His Holiness Dagar like this].

-“Daisen!
-I look forward to your words”: “Your words, language, teachings, teachings, admonitions, I expect, I want, I take, I ask, I hope, I pray.
-“Tai Sin”, why is Worldplace Tai Sin?
-“Seeker, Seeker, Seeker, Seeker” is Daisin...
-For Tai Sin.
-For Daisen!
-I look forward to your words.

-“After hearing what you say”: “Your words, your way, teaching, teaching, admonition, after hearing, after hearing, after grasping, after understanding, and discerning.”
-After hearing what you say.

-“Should learn for their own Nibbana”: “There are three kinds of studies: increase abduction, add heart learning, add Hui learning... (middle) This is the addition of Wisdom.
-“For their own Nibbana”, for their greedy Nibbana, Nibbana, idiot Nibbana, angry Nibbana, resentful Nibbana... (medium) all bad to create calm, silence, calm, extinguish, disbelief, Stop interest, learning should be added to school, should also learn to add psychology, should also learn to add Hui learning.
-These three studies, should learn when toward (notice); should learn when you know; should learn when seen; should learn when inspecting; be careful to establish (determination) should learn; when you win by faith should Learning; should learn when energetic efforts; When thinking, should learn when thinking; Be careful (focus) should learn; learn when knowing with Hui; Learn when testament should be known; Should be learned when disconnected should be cut off; learn when practicing should be practiced; study should be learned when testifying should be testified [Ps.1,41.] , should be practiced, should be carried out well, after holding should turn.”
-For what should be for their own Nibbana study.

-Because then, the Brahman said:

-“[His Holiness Dagar, such as this:] Worldly I ask thee, Tell me this, Daisen!
-I look forward to your words,

-After hearing what you say, you should learn for your Nibbana.”

-31. [Worldest: “Dudagar!”]
-If that is the case, please be zealous, and wise and mindful here,

-After hearing from here, you should learn for your own Nibbana.

-“Be zealous if that is the case”: “Be zealous; please be brave; please be your zeal; please be fortitude, please be firm; please be your energy, and may you make it produce; please make it; please Make it appear; make it fully generated;
-make it live; and give birth to it.”
-Be zealous for you if that is the case.

-“Dudagar,” “Worldest called the Brahman by name.
-“Worldworld,” this is synonymous with respect...
-Anri (Kana), the testimony of (medium), that is Worldworld.”
-For [Worldest: “Dudagar!”]

-“Here the wise and mindful”: “Here, belongs to this see; belongs to this love;
-belongs to this hobby; in this enforcement; in this law; in this law; in this law; in this law; in this law; in this law; in In this teaching (teaching); in this family deed; in the teachings of this master; in this individual; in this man's world.
-The wise, the wise, the wise, the wise, the wise, the conscious, the wise, the different, the wise.
-“Mindful”, “In four ways for the mindfulness: when repairXi is a mindful when he grows on the body... (medium) he is called the mindful. '” For the wise and mindful here.

-“From here after hearing words”: “From here my words, my way, teaching, teaching, admonition, after hearing, after hearing, after grasping, after understanding, and discerning.”
-For after hearing from here.

-“Should learn for their own Nibbana”: “Learning”, there are three kinds of
-studies: add abduction, add heart, add wisdom... (middle) This is to add Hui learning.
-“For their own Nibbana”, for their greedy Nibbana, Nibbana, idiot Nibbana, angry Nibbana, resentful Nibbana... (medium) all bad to create calm, silence, calm, extinguish, disbelief, Stop interest, learning should be added to school, should also learn to add psychology, should also learn to add Hui learning.
-These three studies should be learned when toward (noted); when you know it should be learned... (medium) should be learned when testifying, should be practiced, should be practiced, should be carried out well, and should turn after being held.”
-For what should be for their own Nibbana study.

-Because then, Worldman said:

-“[Worldest: Dudagar!”]
-If that is the case, please be zealous, and wise and mindful here,

-After hearing from here, you should learn for your Nibbana.”

-32. I saw all the Brahmen doers in heaven and in the world of men,

-I salute you, you are all the eyes, Shakya!
-Please free me from doubts.

 “I see in heaven and in the world of men”: “Heaven”, there are three kinds of
 days: worldly days, to birth, and clean.
 What is Worldly Day?
 Kings and princes and queens are called worldly days, these are called worldly days.
 What is going